Exiting North Korea – Part 9

 And you know you are in a far-out country when you are using a phone rather and a mobile/cell today…

 The wake-up call had come earlier than I expected.
 Kim told me it was because we were exiting North Korea today and the hotel staff would come and inspect the room to make sure there was nothing broken or missing before we moved out.
-I have only been in the room for a few hours a night to catch a few winks and shower.
+I have only been in the room for a few hours a night to catch a few winks and to shower.

 There had not had enough time to break anything at the hotel.

-The tour group checked out and we got on the bus to have one last look around Pyongyang before boarding our train at 10:10.
+The tour group checked out and we got on the bus to have one last look around Pyongyang before boarding our train for China at 10:10.
 We were taken to the Arch of Triumph, which is over-top of a road in Pyongyang and it is 11 meters taller than the Arc de Triomphe in Paris.
 The North Korean Arch was built in 1982 by President Kim Il Sung to commemorate his 70th birthday.
 There are sculptures of 70 magnolias that align the inside of the arch.

-As mentioned in an article before, the magnolia was the favorite flower of Kim Il Sung, and consequently it became the national flower of DPRK.
+As mentioned in an article before, the magnolia was the favorite flower of Kim Il Sung, and consequently became the national flower of DPRK.